Ford B-Max

-The Ford B-Max (stylized as Ford B-MAX) code name: B232, is a mini MPV (M-segment) manufactured by Ford Europe from 2012 to 2017.
+The Ford B-Max (stylized as Ford B-MAX) is a mini MPV (M-segment) manufactured by Ford Europe from 2012 to 2017.
 Built on the Ford global B platform, it was initially unveiled as a concept car at the 2011 Geneva Motor Show, and was officially launched at the 2012 Mobile World Congress in Barcelona.

 Production began in June 2012, and marketing of the first units started during late July.
 It was launched in the United Kingdom on 1 September 2012.
 The B-Max is based on the Ford Fiesta, and its main rivals were the Fiat 500L, the Citroën C3 Picasso and the Nissan Note.

 Overview

 The styling of the B-Max continues the Ford Kinetic Design theme, and has rear sliding doors with no B-pillars.
 The B-Max is available with the new 1.0-litre three-cylinder engine of the Ford EcoBoost family, that features turbocharged direct injection and start-stop system.

 This engine officially won the title of "International Engine of the Year 2012".
 The 1.6-litre Duratec engine can be fitted with the PowerShift six speed dual-clutch automatic gearbox.

 It has three different trim levels: Studio, Zetec and Titanium.
 The Studio is the basic model, and it is available only with the 1.4-litre engine.
 The first B-Max was bought by the President of Romania, Traian Băsescu, on 25 June 2012, directly from the Craiova plant.
 In September 2017, production of B-Max ended, due to dwindling demand for the model, as well as a general decline in sales of mini MPVs.

 Unusually for a Ford, this model did not receive a mid-cycle facelift in order to boost sales, the closest successors were intended as the EcoSport as well as the Fiesta Active, transitions from MPV to SUV design.